MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-eeu-advance-invoices-for-retail.md

 ---
 # Advance invoices for Retail for Eastern Europe

 *Applies To: Dynamics 365 for Finance and Operations*

-For some European countries (Poland, Hungary, Czech Republic), when you receive a prepayment from a customer via POS, the prepayment must be registered for tax purposes and you must generate and print an Advance invoice document that includes the prepayment amount.
-Additionally, in Poland Advance invoice transactions must be posted in general ledger.
+For some European countries (Poland, Hungary, Czech Republic), when you receive a prepayment from a customer via Point of Sale (POS), the prepayment must be registered for tax purposes and you must generate and print an advance invoice document that includes the prepayment amount.
+In Poland, advance invoice transactions must be posted in general ledger.

 When the invoice for the sales order is finally posted, the final document should include the advance invoice with any prepayments indicated.